hack-technicolor/hack-technicolor/docs/Recovery.md

 2. RBI firmware file for your specific Gateway board.

 3. A wired ethernet connection with static IP address assigned.
-   BOOT-P recovery mode does not support Wi-Fi.
+   BOOTP recovery mode does not support Wi-Fi.

 4. A few cups of coffee